Part 1: Curtail Abuse of Physician Non Compete Agreements

 - Washington: statute severely curtails all non-competes.
 The new law will become effective January 1, 2020:

-- Any non-competes exceeding 18 months will be considered unreasonable and unenforceable.
+- Any physician non compete agreement exceeding 18 months will be considered unreasonable and unenforceable.

 - Employers must disclose the terms of a non-compete to an employee or contractor prior to acceptance of employment.